ehabkost/passerd/USERGUIDE.markdown

 You can type some special commands on the IRC channel:

-* `!` - force the Twitter timeline to be fetched imeediately
+* `!` - force the Twitter timeline to be fetched immediately
 * `!!` - force the Twitter timeline to be fetched, _including older posts_
 * `!rate` - query the Twitter API rate limit stats
 * `!be paranoid` - enable "paranoid mode", to avoid accidentaly posting to Twitter